By Somdyuti Datta Ray Mar. 22, 2020

 The world’s short of water.
 “Countries that are home to one-fourth of the world’s population are facing the prospect of running out of water,” according to a New York Times report.
 “From India to Iran to Botswana, 17 countries around the world are currently under extremely high water stress, meaning they are using almost all the water they have, according to new World Resources Institute data.”

-We saw this in Chennai last August.
+We saw this in Chennai in August 2019.
 A city of almost 11 million people, scrambling for water as reservoirs ran dry.

-Last August, Chennai, a city of almost 11 million people, scrambled for water as reservoirs ran dry./p>
+In August 2019, Chennai, a city of almost 11 million people, scrambled for water as reservoirs ran dry.

 Yes, coronavirus is the bigger problem right now.
 A pandemic, in all its colossal probability, puts the immediate threat in the rearview.
 Statistics lighting up our phone and television screens; former patients recounting their hospital days.
 The stories of loss and recovery are interrupted by the pleas for water in cities like Durgapur and Rajkot.
 But that’s the past two months.
 What about before that?